Credit Reference Agencies (CRAs): A Complete Guide

 How do credit reference agencies get their information?

-What information is kept by the credit reference agencies?
+What information do credit reference agencies hold?

 When you receive your credit report, regardless of which credit reference agency it’s from, you should expect to see the following: